 Add a Feeder

-Another hassle-free practice to captivate hummingbirds and butterflies is to hang a nectar feeder in your rental yard.
-Quite a lot of people are happy with watching these pollinators feed, and they will equally bring a lot of benefits to your landscaping plants.
-To attract even more pollinators to your yard, you could, moreover, position outside a dish of ripe fruit or water mixed with sea salt.
-Butterflies are primarily captivated by these items.
+Another simple method to attract hummingbirds and butterflies is by placing a nectar feeder in your rental’s yard.
+People love watching these pollinators feed, and they help your landscaping plants thrive.
+To draw additional pollinators, consider placing a dish of ripe fruit or water with sea salt in your yard.
+Butterflies are particularly drawn to these offerings.

 Rethink the Lawn